kubiyabot/helm-charts/charts/kubiya-runner/README.md

 - Optional Dagger permissions

-## Configuration (values.yaml)
+## Installation

 As of moment of writing this, default configuration set via `values.yaml` should support most of the regular deployments.
-However, there are list of variables specific to each particular deployment, as well as list of secrets which must be configured before installing this chart:
+However, there are list of variables specific to each particular deployment, as well as list of secrets which must be configured before installing this chart.

+## Minimum Required Configuration

 - `runnerNameOverride`: This can be used to override default runner name generated from release name.
   *IMPORTANT* Runner name must match one encoded in JWT token configured in `nats.*` values.
 Propagated via config map of `otel-collector` name will be used for labeling metrics which will be send by custom `nats-exporter` plugin to NATS/Synadia.
 Name mismatch between one set here (or generated from release name if not set) and the one encoded in JWT token will break communication causing NATS rejects.